About UT Dallas

 The Rise to National Prominence

-The university's ability to attract and retain these students has propelled The University of Texas at Dallas into national prominence within a few short years.
-US News and World Report ranks UT Dallas as one of the three best public universities in the state along with UT Austin and Texas A&M. Kiplinger's Personal Finance Magazine, in its February 2014 article "[Top 100] Best Values in Public Colleges, 2014," ranked UT Dallas 39th among all public universities nationally, gaining 21 spots from 60th last year.
+The University's ability to attract and retain these students has propelled The University of Texas at Dallas into national prominence within a few short years.
+US News and World Report ranks UT Dallas as one of the three best public universities in the state along with UT Austin and Texas A&M. Kiplinger's Personal Finance Magazine, in its February 2015 article "[Top 100] Best Values in Public Colleges, 2015," ranked UT Dallas 34th among all public universities nationally, gaining five spots from 39th last year.
 The quality of the students who attend UT Dallas has remained consistently high.
 Thirty-eight percent of the incoming freshmen are in the top 10% of their high school graduating class and their average SAT scores place them in the top twenty percent of all college-bound students.
 In recent years, UT Dallas has ranked among the top 100 American universities in terms of the number of National Merit Scholars enrolled.

-The addition of freshmen has accelerated the rise in the percentage of full-time undergraduates from 31% in 1986 to 81% in 2013.
-Masters, doctoral and post-baccalaureate students currently comprise 38% of the student body.
-Given its location and mission, UT Dallas will continue to have significant numbers of professionals attending undergraduate or master's courses part-time.
+The addition of freshmen has accelerated the rise in the percentage of full-time undergraduates.
+In 1986, 31% of undergraduate students were full-time and 69% were part time.
+In 2014, 81% of undergraduate students were full-time with the remaining 19% as part-time.
+Given its location and mission, UT Dallas will continue to have professionals attending undergraduate or graduate courses part-time.

 The University of Texas at Dallas is one of nine universities and six health institutions governed by The University of Texas System's nine regents, who are nominated by the governor, selected from different areas of the state, and appointed with the advice and consent of the Texas Senate.

-UT Dallas consists of seven schools, each headed by a dean: School of Arts and Humanities, School of Behavioral and Brain Sciences, Erik Jonsson School Engineering and Computer Science, School of Economic, Political and Policy Sciences, School of Interdisciplinary Studies, Naveen Jindal School of Management, and School of Natural Sciences and Mathematics.
-The schools, in turn, consist of teaching and research programs that provide the disciplinary foundations of the university.
-In addition to the usual disciplinary approaches, the university has a strong commitment to interdisciplinary study at both the graduate and undergraduate levels.
+UT Dallas consists of eight schools, each headed by a dean: School of Arts and Humanities, School of Arts, Technology, and Emerging Communication, School of Behavioral and Brain Sciences, Erik Jonsson School of Engineering and Computer Science, School of Economic, Political and Policy Sciences, School of Interdisciplinary Studies, Naveen Jindal School of Management, and School of Natural Sciences and Mathematics.
+The schools, in turn, consist of teaching and research programs that provide the disciplinary foundations of the University.
+In addition to the usual disciplinary approaches, the University has a strong commitment to interdisciplinary study at both the graduate and undergraduate levels.
 Most faculty members teach in both graduate and undergraduate areas so that the character of their instruction is informed by critical examination of the most recent developments in their fields.

-The Office of Undergraduate Education coordinates undergraduate education across the seven schools.
-The Council for Undergraduate Education (CUE), chaired by the Dean of Undergraduate Education, oversees academic advising and degree requirements, and develops and implements educational policy.
+The Office of Undergraduate Education coordinates undergraduate education across the eight schools.
+The Council of Undergraduate Education (CUE), chaired by the Dean of Undergraduate Education, oversees academic advising and degree requirements, and develops and implements educational policy.